Catawba people

 The Catawba were among the East Coast tribes who made selective alliances with some of the early European colonists, when these colonists agreed to help them in their ongoing conflicts with other tribes.
 These were primarily the tribes of different language families: the Iroquois, who ranged south from the Great Lakes area and New York; the Algonquian Shawnee and Lenape (Delaware); and the Iroquoian Cherokee, who fought for control over the large Ohio Valley (including what is in present-day West Virginia).
 During the American Revolutionary War the Catawba supported the American colonists against the British.
 Decimated by colonial smallpox epidemics, warfare and cultural disruption, the Catawba declined markedly in number in the late eighteenth and nineteenth centuries.
 Some Catawba continued to live in their homelands in South Carolina, while others joined the Choctaw or Cherokee, at least temporarily.

 Terminated as a tribe by the federal government in 1959, the Catawba Indian Nation had to reorganize to reassert their sovereignty and treaty rights.
 In 1973 they established their tribal enrollment and began the process of regaining federal recognition.
-In 1993 their federal recognition was re-established, along with a $50 million settlement by the federal government and state of South Carolina for their longstanding land claims.
-The tribe was also officially recognized by the state of South Carolina in 1993.
+In 1993 they regained federal recognition and won a $50 million Indian land claims settlement by the federal government and state of South Carolina.
+The state of South Carolina also recognized the tribe in 1993.
 Their headquarters are at Rock Hill, South Carolina.

-As of 2006, the population of the Catawba Nation has increased to about 2,600, most in South Carolina, with smaller groups in Oklahoma, Colorado, Ohio, and elsewhere.
-The Catawba language, which is being revived, is part of the Siouan family (Catawban branch).
+As of 2006, the population of the Catawba Nation has increased to about 2,600, most in South Carolina.

+The Catawba language, part of the Siouan family (Catawban branch), is being revived.